 The route starts right at the end of Benidorm’s Levante beach and takes you into the Parc Natural de la Serra Gelada (aka Sierra Helada), an imposing headland that rears up into spectacular cliffs hundreds of feet high, which we see at the end of the walk.

 So in effect, Torre de Les Caletes formed part of a sixteenth century early warning system.
 It was visible from the next tower down the coast – Torre de L’Aguiló, overlooking Cala de Finestrat – with Torre de Xarco and Torre del Barranc d’Aigües further south.
 So if one tower spotted corsairs approaching, the fires were lit and the whole coast was on the alert within minutes.

 Follow the road round as it skirts the little pebble beach of Cala Almadraba until you reach the sign on a large concrete block, saying ‘Parc Natural de la Serra Gelada’.
 Cars are banned from here on.

 After the initial climb, the road levels out into a beautiful easy stroll along the coast.
 It’s a proper paved road, but there’s no traffic…just peaceful views out over the sparkling blue sea and an occasional “hola” from a fellow walker.
 Benidorm seems a million miles away.

 The best bit of the walk is right at the end.
 Just as you reach the foot of the tower, look to your left.
 The towering cliffs of the Sierra Helada are truly spectacular, dropping hundreds of feet sheer into the sea.
 Serious hikers can walk along the top of these cliffs all the way to Albir at the other end – route here.
 The tiny island at the foot of the cliffs is Isla Mitjana, a popular diving spot.

 The tower was recently restored to stop it deteriorating any further.
 The 62-metre high cliff on which it stands was reinforced with a protective mesh.

-A stony path takes you down to the sea below the tower – it is possible to follow a path along the cliffs all the way back to Cala Ti Ximo, but be careful.
-It’s a bit of a scramble in places.
+A stony path takes you down to the sea below the tower.
+It is possible to follow a path at this level all the way back to Cala Ti Ximo, but be careful -it’s a bit of a scramble in places.

 Rock formations by the shore